ewoks-kit/ewokscore/doc/howtoguides/workflow_discovery.rst

     [project.entry-points."ewoks.workflows"]
     "myproject.workflows.*" = "myproject1"

-can discover workflow resources such as
+can declare workflow resources such as

 .. code-block:: text

     myproject/workflows/example.json
     myproject/workflows/demo.yaml

 A project that provides ewoks workflows can also add the `"ewoks"` keyword to be discoverable in a package repository like PyPI:

 .. code-block:: toml